When Things Really Click

 Isn’t it great when things fall in place just the way you want?
 It doesn’t happen often, but when it does, it certainly adds a snap to your step and a sparkle to your eye.
-Making that crazy deal happen, successfully introducing two of your friends, catching that wave that only you saw coming.
-It’s all magic, and the vibe…priceless.
+Making that crazy deal happen, successfully introducing two of your friends, <a href="/surfing-is-life/

 Catch the Vibe

 The stars can align in medicine too.
 When art, science and wisdom blend just right, things click like you could never imagine.
 Choosing and executing the perfect surgical technique for the cure, nipping the infection in the bud, getting the recalcitrant patient to quit smoking, picking the right medication for the job, creating the perfect graft, and even correctly deciding to observe rather than cut.
 Great reasons to plant a corny fist pump.